Local Assistance Division - Funding Programs

 - FY2017 Application for funding

 - FY2017 List of qualifying routes

 - FY2017 Application scoring criteria

 - Prior Year Allocations>

-A call for applications for both of these programs for FY2017 funding is currently underway with applications due to the local VDOT Residency or District office by Friday, March 18, 2016 for submittal to the Local Assistance Division by Friday, March 25, 2016.
+A call for applications for this program for Fiscal Year 2017 funding is currently under way with applications due to the local VDOT Residency or District office by Friday, March 18, 2016, for submittal to the Local Assistance Division by Friday, March 25, 2016.